byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 The 'circle', or council methodology is an ancient social structure that has gathered human beings into respectful conversation for thousands of years.
 Serving as the foundation for collaborative dialogue and action in many cultures.
 Circle is used as a space to be social, to discover safe methods of dialogue, to share stories, build community, and hold meetings in a collaborative manner.
 In some areas of the world this tradition remains intact, but in other societies it has been nearly forgotten.

-Vivarium Salon Circle is a modern methodology that calls on this tradition and helps people gather in conversations that fulfill their potential for dialogue, replenishment, and wisdom-based ecological change.
-Soil Seekers form a partnership with Vivarium Salon Circle, dedicated to a global ecological shift through conversation.
-Circle enables one to discover the collective wisdom.
-It helps participants discover who they are in relation to one another and their environments, as well as the resources each can offer to the conversation and conservation tasks at hand.
+Vivarium Salon Circle is a modern methodology that calls on this tradition, helping participants gather in conversations that fulfills ones potential for dialogue, replenishment, and wisdom-based ecological change.
+Soil Makers form a partnership with Vivarium Salon Circle, dedicated to a global ecological shift through conversation.
+Circle enables participants to discover the collective wisdom.
+Helping to discover where one is, in relation to one another and their environments, as well as the resources each can offer to the conversation and conservation tasks at hand.

 The circle as a global experience has the ability of reminding someone of common human values, ethics and ecological concerns.
-This form encourages a focus on the issue at hand and, like  council circle, minimizes the tendency for discussion to fall into a debate between individuals.
+This form encourages a focus on the issue at hand and, like  council circle, minimizes the tendency for discussion to fall into a debate between participants.

 **The circle offers the process** (the way of being together in conversation) and the intention of the group offers the content, nature provides the opportunity.

 ***Each circle experience can be different.***
 Circle may have similar rituals of opening and closing, but very different content.
 While other circle may share similar content with very different rituals.

-Whatever the setting, what makes a meeting into a circle is the willingness of participants to shift from informal socializing or opinionated discussion into a receptive attitude of thoughtful speaking and deep listening often referred to as "the sacred space of council."
+Whatever the setting, what makes a meeting into a circle is the willingness of the host and participants to shift from informal socializing or opinionated discussion into a receptive attitude of thoughtful speaking and deep listening often referred to as "the sacred space of council."

 Though expressed in slightly different ways in different cultures and through different methodologies, the sacred space of council consists of a structure that takes conversation to its depths.